Sabeeh11/ksa-weather-data-science/data/README.md

-This folder contains the data for the project.
+This folder contains the sample data for the project. since the original dataset is too large